lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    Let us add some commands to *input.lammps* to help us follow the evolution of the system, such as its temperature, volume, and potential-energy:
+    Let us add some commands to *input.lammps* to help us follow the evolution of the system, such as its temperature, volume, and potential energy:

 ..  code-block:: lammps